CPD9/hodl-portfolio-tracker/BUILDATHON.md

 ## Project Overview

-**HODL** is the first unified stock and crypto portfolio tracker with cross-asset swap functionality, built on Base blockchain.
+**HODL** is a unified stock and crypto portfolio tracker with cross-asset swap functionality, built on Base blockchain.
 Users can track their traditional stock investments alongside their crypto holdings in one place, and execute seamless swaps between tokenized stocks and cryptocurrencies.

+**Disclaimer**: This is a testnet demonstration built for START HACK 2025.
+Not investment advice.
+Tokenized stocks are for demonstration purposes only.
+Subject to regulatory requirements and jurisdictional restrictions for real-world deployment.

 ## Problem Statement